gabesargeant/blog/gabrielsargeant/content/posts/anti-cv-02/index.md

 {{< img src="zip-tie-guy.png" alt="Picture of zip tie guy jumping between the seats in the US congress.">}}

-The mention of group affiliation is important.
-A lot of investigative groups exist to catalog extremist views in the US.
+It turns out there's a lot of investigative groups that exist to catalog extremist views in the US.

-As the investigators

 Gear and clothing and sloppy tradecraft.